2022 - OMEA State Composition Contest

 The purpose of the OMEA State Composition Contest is to promote music literacy, music theory, and music composition for students at the elementary, middle, and high school levels.

-Link to submit your student composition (google form) It is helpful to have a Google account to submit this form.
+Link to submission form It is helpful to have a Google account to submit this form.

-· Compositions may be in written in any style or genre and for any solo or combination of instruments or voices (instrumental, choral/vocal, or electronic).
+Compositions may be written in any style or genre and for any solo or combination of instruments or voices (instrumental, choral/vocal, or electronic).

 o Elementary composers (grades K-5): 1 minute

 o Middle School composers (grades 6-8): 2 minutes

 o High School composers (grades 9-12): 3 minutes